linux-nvme/nvme-cli/doc/libnvme.rst

 recovery of any previous user data from any cache, the non-volatile media, or any Controller Memory Buffer is not possible.

-The Sanitize command is used to start a sanitize operation or to recover from a previously failed sanitize operation.
+The Sanitize command starts a sanitize operation or to recover from a previously failed sanitize operation.
 The sanitize operation types that may be supported are Block Erase, Crypto Erase, and Overwrite.
 All sanitize operations are processed in the background, i.e., completion of the sanitize command does not indicate completion of the sanitize operation.

 **Return**